How Much Does Your Concrete Weigh?

 How much does a yard of concrete weigh?

-How much does 20 yards of concrete weigh?
+How much does 5 yards of concrete weigh?

-If each cubic yard of concrete weighs one ton on average, 20 yards of concrete would equal 20 tons, or approximately 40,000 pounds.
-In order to avoid overage fees, we recommend renting more than one dumpster to ensure the concrete can be safely hauled away according to the legal limit.
+If each cubic yard of concrete weighs 2 tons on average, 5 yards of concrete would equal 10 tons, or approximately 20,000 pounds.
+Keep in mind that broken concrete weighs slightly less than solid concrete due to gaps between the pieces.
+In order to avoid overage fees, we recommend renting more than one dumpster to ensure this much concrete can be safely hauled away.
 Our team will help you rent the right dumpster size and quantity for your project when you call.

-What is the difference between concrete and cement?
+What's the difference between concrete and cement?

-Sometimes concrete and cement are used interchangeably, but cement is actually an ingredient of concrete.
+Sometimes the words concrete and cement are used interchangeably, but cement is actually an ingredient of concrete.
 Concrete is a mixture of sand, gravel or crushed stone with cement and water as the paste.
 Cement can be used alone for smaller jobs like grouting or to repair cracked concrete.

 How do you calculate the weight of concrete?

-To find the weight of your concrete debris, first, calculate the square footage of the material by multiplying the length by the width.
+To find the weight of your concrete debris, first calculate the square footage of the material by multiplying the length by the width.
 Then determine how thick the concrete is in inches.
 Plug those numbers into our concrete weight calculator to easily estimate the weight of your debris so that we can recommend which dumpster size will work best.

 More Concrete Disposal Resources